-Jean and Ric Edelman Fossil Park and Museum of Rowan University
+Edelman Fossil Park & Museum of Rowan University

 1824 Rowan C02 fin copy

-Jean and Ric Edelman Fossil Park and Museum of Rowan University
+Edelman Fossil Park & Museum of Rowan University

-Inspired by the core themes of preservation, exploration, and education, the Jean and Ric Edelman Fossil Park and Museum of Rowan University is a one-of-a-kind active fossil dig site that offers visitors the unique opportunity for hands-on discovery at a remarkable site of scientific wonder.
+Inspired by the core themes of preservation, exploration, and education, Edelman Fossil Park & Museum is a one-of-a-kind active fossil dig site that offers visitors the unique opportunity for hands-on discovery at a remarkable site of scientific wonder.

 1824 Rowan C02 fin copy